nuclio/nuclio/docs/reference/runtimes/python/python-reference.md

 - Python 3.8+ is 5%-8% faster than Python 3.6 for small sized event messages.
 - Python 3.7, 3.8 and 3.9 base images are `python:3.7`, `python:3.8` and `python:3.9`, respectively.

-- Events metadata, such as headers, path, method, etc are now byte-strings.
-This may incur changes in your code to refer to the various (now) byte-string event properties correctly in the new runtimes. e.g.: Simple code snipped which worked on python 2.7 and 3.6, using some event metadata, such as `event.path` -
+In Python 3.7+ runtimes, events metadata, such as headers, path, method, etc can be decoded as byte-strings.
+This may incur changes in your code to refer to the various (now) byte-string event properties correctly in the new runtimes. e.g.: Simple code snipped which worked on python 2.7 and 3.6, using some event metadata, such as `event.path`

+To disable the utf8 decoding, set the function environment variable: `NUCLIO_PYTHON_DECODE_EVENT_STRINGS` to `disabled`.

+Once disabled, your function behavior would change as the event metadata fields are not decoded and served as byte-string.
+E.g.:

+Instead of -

   ```python
   def handler(context, event):